JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Mentioning users
-- If the word starts with an @ and is part of the list of users then then it should be blue
+- If the word starts with an @ and is part of the list of users then then it should be blue #DONE
 - Clicking on the user will link to their profile
 - Hovering over if will open a card with the profile info
+- When making a post and staring a word with an @, a list of users should appear that we can tag

 ## Trends and follow recommendations